bbux-dev/datacraft/README.md

 A Data Spec is a Dictionary where the keys are the names of the fields to generate and each value is a [Field Spec](docs/FIELDSPECS.md) that describes how the values for that field are to be generated.
-There is one reserved key in the root of the Data Spec: refs.
-The refs is a special section of the Data Spec where Field Specs are defined but not tied to any specific field.
+There are two reserved keys in the root of the Data Spec: `refs` and `field_groups`.
+The `refs` is a special section of the Data Spec where Field Specs are defined but not tied to any specific field.
 These refs can then be used or referenced by other Specs.
 An example would be a combine Spec which points to two references that should be joined.
+The `field_groups` is a mechanism to generate subsets of defined fields in different ways.
 Below is an example Data Spec for creating email addresses.

 ```json
 {